Glen Industries Reports INR 97 Crore Total Income in H1 FY26 - www.lokmattimes.com

 Glen Industries Reports INR 97 Crore Total Income in H1 FY26

-PNN Kolkata (West Bengal) [India], November 5: Glen Industries Limited (BSE: GLEN), one of the leading manufacturers of sustainable ...
+Kolkata (West Bengal) [India], November 5: Glen Industries Limited (BSE: GLEN), one of the leading manufacturers of sustainable plastic ...

 Kolkata (West Bengal) [India], November 5: Glen Industries Limited (BSE: GLEN), one of the leading manufacturers of sustainable plastic packaging solutions and eco-friendly products, announced its Unaudited Financial Results for the half year ended September 30, 2025 (H1 FY26)